MSU-Libraries/kube-doc/README.md

       sizeLimit: 512Mi
 ```

+#### Type: hostPath
+Mount storage from the host node at from the given path.
-host mount: can be dangerous on multi-node k8s as no guarantee pod will always be on this node
+Can be dangerous on multi-node cluster as there is no guarantee the pod will always be
+on the same node.
 ```yaml
 apiVersion: apps/v1
 kind: Deployment